CharlyAnne/alx-frontend-for-fun/flexbox/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, we are expected to be able to explain to anyone, without the help of Google:

 What is Flexbox?
 How to convert float positioning to a flex display